bhnord/activities/README.md

 More than 70 million adults in the U.S.—that’s 1 in 4 people—live with a disability; some since birth, some developed over time, and some lives changed unexpectedly.
 <a href="https://www.wgbh.org/events/disability-reframed-a-growing-community" target="_blank">info link</a>

-### Summer Concerts at Atlantic Wharf

-**06/24 12:00PM - 06/26 07:00PM @ Atlantic Wharf**
-Situated on the Boston Harborwalk, Atlantic Wharf is a perfect waterfront location for music, a walk, and fun gatherings.
-<a href="https://college.berklee.edu/events/summer/atlantic-wharf" target="_blank">info link</a>

 ### Free Yoga with Plants!

 **06/26 06:00PM - 06/26 07:00PM @ Sprout by Cityscapes**